-Very young children or children who are very sick cannot always tell us exactly what they are feeling.
-This can be quite distressing for parents who may feel confused about what their child is experiencing.
+Young children or children who are sick cannot always tell us exactly what they are feeling.
+This can be quite upsetting for parents who may feel confused about what their child is experiencing.
 Parents know their child’s usual reactions and behaviours, but sometimes pain and fear may change these reactions.

-Many things affect a child’s experience of pain:-
+Many things affect your child’s experience of pain:

-- Their beliefs and understanding of what is causing the pain.
+- Your child’s beliefs and understanding about the cause of the pain.

-- Their beliefs in their own ability to cope.
+- Your child’s beliefs in his/her ability to cope.

-- Their previous pain experiences and how they have seen other people dealing with pain.
+- Your child’s previous experiences with pain and how they have seen other people deal with pain.

 How long does pain last?

 The term "acute pain" refers to pain that is not long-lasting.
 The pain may be caused by an operation, injury, illness, or medical procedure.
-Depending on what has caused the pain, the pain may last a few seconds (eg. a needle) through to a few weeks or months (eg. following an injury).
-Some pain from an operation is normal and is a part of the whole healing process.
-Acute pain can be helped with medications, which can be given by various methods.
-You can also help your child with acute pain by using non-drug methods such as relaxation and distraction techniques.
+Depending on what has caused the pain, the pain may last a few seconds (e.g. a needle) through to a few weeks or months (e.g. following an injury).
+Some pain from an operation is normal and is a part of the healing process.
+Acute pain can be reduced by medications that can be given a number of ways.
+You can also help your child with acute pain by using other strategies such as relaxation and distraction techniques.

 How do you know your child is in pain?

-It is not always easy to know how much pain your child is experiencing, listening to what they say and watching what they do can help us.
+It is not always easy to know how much pain your child is feeling, but listening to what they say and watching what they do can help you assess it.

 Things that can show that your child is in pain include:-

-Some children may tell us they are sore or hurting but may find it difficult to say how much they are hurting.
+Some children may tell us they are sore or hurting but may find it hard to say how much.

 Hicks CL, von Baeyer CL, Spafford P, van Korlaar I, Goodenough (2001)